nomlab/HABitatX/README.md

    ```
 ## Install RDBMS
 This system uses `ActiveRecord` for DB connection, so it can use relational database management system (`RDBMS`).
+When you use `Docker` to launch HABitatX, you need not to install it.
 We explain the installation of SQLite3 as an example.
 1. Install SQlite3
    ```bash
    $ sudo apt install sqlite3